k8s-platform-hub/hello-world/README.md

 # Hasura Hello World

 This quickstart will take you over Hasura's instant backend APIs (BaaS) and how to deploy your custom code too.
+Once you go through this README, you'll be able to configure and use the Hasura APIs for your apps and you'll also know how to deploy your own code.

 ## Basic concepts